If you were searching the web as a consumer, looking for the best Psychologist, would you know what to look for?

 Other research suggest that it is important to meet relatedness needs, which are dependent upon the therapist displaying warmth and genuine involvement in the treatment, and the client feeling both a sense of caring and connection in the relationship (Ryan & Deci, 2008).

 Essentially, the more that you can relate to the Psychologist, and feel that you are allies working towards a common objective, the more likely you are to improve.

-- C. The Client’s Life-Circumstances, Personal Resources and Readiness to Change (40% of outcome variance)
+(Client’s Life-Circumstances, Personal Resources and Readiness to Change = 40% of outcome variance)

-Likewise, some client’s are not good candidates for Psychological therapy, and it definitely isn’t for everyone.
-If someone prefers to not question things, has no (or very limited) insight, has significant cognitive disabilities or memory difficulties, is currently manic or severely delusional or psychotic, or is too emotionally labile or reactive in close interpersonal settings, then therapy can either have no effect or be potentially harmful.
+Not everyone is a good candidate for therapy, and therapy definitely isn’t everybody’s cup of tea.
+If a client prefers to not question things, has significant cognitive disabilities or memory difficulties, is currently manic or severely delusional or psychotic, or is too emotionally labile or reactive in close interpersonal settings, then therapy can either have no effect or be potentially harmful.